ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.008**

-    All ICT systems **MUST** have documented SyOPs which comply with the [general SyOPs listed in this policy](#general-security-operating-procedures-syops).
-Any deviations or additions **MUST** be recorded in separate SyOPs which form an addendum in the system information.
+    All ICT systems **SHALL** have documented SyOPs which comply with the [general SyOPs listed in this policy](#general-security-operating-procedures-syops).
+Any deviations or additions **SHALL** be recorded in separate SyOPs which form an addendum in the system information.

 ### Removable Media